 Caw Caw Interpretive Center and Charleston County Park

-Set in the Caw Caw Swamp, the Caw Caw Interpretive Center is home to vast natural, cultural and historical displays.
-Dating back to the 18th century, this formerly slave-worked rice paddy exhibits earthen dikes, rice trunks and canals.
-Many species of plants and animals can be seen in the wildlife sanctuary, from beech-holly forests to bald eagles and otters.
-Self-guided canoeing is possible (fee is $10 per canoe), as is cycling, hiking, rock climbing, and more.
+Set in the Caw Caw Swamp, the Caw Caw Interpretive Center is home to vast natural, cultural, and historical displays.
+Dating back to the 18th century, this formerly slave-worked rice paddy exhibits earthen dikes, rice trunks, and canals.

-The park features 6 miles of trials, including elevated boardwalks through the wetlands where visitors can sometimes see alligators moving through the swamps.
-Swallow-tailed Kites and Bald eagles, both rare bird species, can also be found here.
+The park features six miles (9km) of walking trails, including elevated boardwalks through the wetlands where visitors can sometimes spot alligators creeping through the swamps.
+Birdwatchers will delight in searching for rare swallow-tailed kites and bald eagles.

 Address: 5200 Savannah Highway, Highway 17 South Ravenel